 - Institutional: Supporting policies and procedures that foster anti-racism in our community;

 - Structural: Influencing national and local policies through voting and advocacy.

 Dr. Yolanda C. Haywood serves as co-chair of the GW Anti-Racism Coalition.
-She is the Senior Associate Dean for Diversity & Faculty Affairs (Interim), Associate Dean for Student Affairs and Associate Professor of Emergency Medicine.
-Dr. Haywood graduated from the GW physician assistant program and completed her residency in Emergency Medicine from The George Washington University.
-She is a proud native Washingtonian, and she too, brings personal and professional narratives regarding the impact of racial biases on individuals, organizations and institutions.
+She is the Senior Associate Dean for Diversity & Faculty Affairs (Interim), Associate Dean for Student Affairs, and Associate Professor of Emergency Medicine.
+Dr. Haywood graduated from the GW physician assistant program and completed her residency in Emergency Medicine at The George Washington University.
+She is a proud native Washingtonian, and she, too, brings personal and professional narratives regarding the impact of racial biases on individuals, organizations, and institutions.

 ARC Core Team